myevan/no-more-missing/README.md

         Assets/
             TestBehaviour.cs

-* Add a behaviour to the game object
+* Add the behaviour to the game object

     Inspector: